 - Learning plan templates, which assist professional accountants to identify learning and development needs, including learning outcomes, and plan how to meet them; and

-- that guide professional accountants in recording their learning and development activities.
+- Learning record examples that guide professional accountants in recording their learning and development activities.

 - IFAC member bodies may provide guidance that encourages professional accountants to discuss their CPD with employers, colleagues, IFAC member bodies, and other professional organizations.
 Such discussions may help identify competence gaps or learning and development gaps, together with learning outcomes that can be used to identify relevant learning opportunities to meet those needs.